fruehaufm/fruehaufm.github.io/aboutme.md

 ##### 08/2008 – 06/2011
 **Vocational training as an IT specialist (system integration)**
 at JUMO GmbH & Co.
-KG
+KG, Fulda